April 14, 2026

 Technical skills

-• Familiarity with procurement software such as SAP Ariba, Oracle Procurement Cloud, and Coupa
+• ERP and procurement software proficiency: Experience with platforms such as SAP Ariba, Oracle Procurement Cloud, and Coupa is essential for managing the purchasing lifecycle

 Soft skills